talhabasit/pointclouds/README.md

 # Segmentation of a Human Arm in Point Clouds using Nuitrack

 This repository contains the code for the segmentation of a human arm in point clouds using the Nuitrack SDK.
 The code heavily relies on [Nuitrack SDK](https://nuitrack.com/) and the [Open3D](http://www.open3d.org/) library.
-The code was written using Python 3.9.16 and was tested on Windows 10/11.
+The code was tested with Python 3.9.16 under Windows 10/11.

 Prerequisites:
 - Nuitrack SDK